pjogleka/395/README.md

-Various numerical methods such as interpolation and numerical integration techniques used for analysis of shock wave blast expansion data.
+Numerical methods (such as interpolation and integration) researched and programmed during directed research investigating shock wave blast expansion.